PDLT-University-of-York/test-split-site/docs/ultra/ai-conversation.md

 ## Getting started

+This guide summarises the key aspects of the AI Conversation tool for use at the University of York.
+For more detail, see [Blackboard Help's guide to AI Conversations](https://help.blackboard.com/Learn/Instructor/Ultra/Interact/AI_Conversation).

-The AI conversation tool has two components; the selected conversation type and a post-task reflection question.
+The AI conversation tool has two components:

-There are multiple forms of AI conversation available:
+- selected conversation type
+- post-task reflection question

+The available conversation types are:

 <div class="grid cards wide" markdown>